-- Any delay in filing our response to the CRL received from the FDA with respect to Twirla and any adverse development or perceived adverse development with respect to the FDA's review of our response; - · Adverse results in our SECURE Phase 3 clinical trial for Twirla; - · Our failure to commercialize Twirla, if approved, or develop and commercialize additional product candidates; - · Unanticipated efficacy, safety or tolerability concerns related to the use of Twirla; - · Regulatory actions with respect to Twirla; - · Inability to obtain adequate product supply of Twirla or inability to do so at acceptable prices; - · Adverse results or delays in our clinical trials for our other product candidates;
+- · Any delay in filing our response to the CRL received from the FDA with respect to Twirla and any adverse development or perceived adverse development with respect to the FDA's review of our response; - · Adverse results in our SECURE clinical trial for Twirla; - · Our failure to commercialize Twirla, if approved, or develop and commercialize additional product candidates;

-Changes in laws or regulations applicable to Twirla or any future product candidates, including but not limited to clinical trial requirements for approvals;
+· Unanticipated efficacy, safety or tolerability concerns related to the use of Twirla;

-- · Actual or anticipated fluctuations in our financial condition and operating results; - · Actual or anticipated changes in our growth rate relative to our competitors; - · Competition from existing products or new products that may emerge; - Announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - · Failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public; - · Issuance of new or updated research or reports by securities analysts; - · Fluctuations in the valuation of companies perceived by investors to be comparable to us; - · Share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - · Additions or departures of key management or scientific personnel; - Disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - · Announcement or expectation of additional debt or equity financing efforts; - \cdot Sales of our common stock by us, our insiders or our other stockholders; and - · General economic and market conditions.
+- · Regulatory actions with respect to Twirla; - · Inability to obtain adequate product supply of Twirla or inability to do so at acceptable prices; - · Adverse results or delays in our clinical trials for our other product candidates; - Changes in laws or regulations applicable to Twirla or any future product candidates, including but not limited to clinical trial requirements for approvals; - · Actual or anticipated fluctuations in our financial condition and operating results; - · Actual or anticipated changes in our growth rate relative to our competitors; - Competition from existing products or new products that may emerge; - Announcements by us, our collaborators or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - Failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public; - · Issuance of new or updated research or reports by securities analysts; - Fluctuations in the valuation of companies perceived by investors to be comparable to us; - Share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - · Additions or departures of key management or scientific personnel; - · Disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - · Announcement or expectation of additional debt or equity financing efforts; - · Sales of our common stock by us, our insiders or our other stockholders; and - · General economic and market conditions.

 These and other market and industry factors may cause the market price and demand for our common stock to fluctuate substantially, regardless of our actual operating performance, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.
 In addition, the stock market in general, and the NASDAQ Global Market and the stock prices of pharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
 In the past, when the market price of a stock has been volatile, holders of that stock have instituted securities class action litigation against the company that issued the stock.
 If any of our stockholders brought a lawsuit against us, we could incur substantial costs defending the lawsuit.
 Such a lawsuit could also divert the time and attention of our management.
+For example, two complaints have been filed in federal court in the District of New Jersey on January 6, 2017 and January 20, 2017, titled Peng v.
+Agile Therapeutics, Inc., Alfred Altomari, and Elizabeth Garner, No. 17-cv-119 (D.N.J.), and Lichtenthal v.
+Agile Therapeutics, Inc., Alfred Altomari, and Elizabeth Garner, No. 17-cv-405 (D.N.J.), respectively, on behalf of a putative class of investors who purchased stock from March 9, 2016 through January 3, 2017.
+The complaints allege violations of the federal securities laws based on public statements made regarding the Company's Phase 3 SECURE clinical trial.
+We deny all allegations in the complaints and we plan to vigorously defend the complaints that have been filed.